Updated on July 15, 2021. The article was updated to correct minor grammatical errors.

 Where medical students can get in trouble on this issue is by artificially limiting their rank lists.
 One of the ways this most commonly manifests is through geographic restrictions.
 By only applying to programs in particular areas of the country, especially those far away from your medical school or listed home address, you can shrink the potential pool of programs you can ultimately rank, lowering the chances of a successful match.

 I should stress that competitive applicants can fall into this problem, too.
 The odds of not matching increase for any applicant, regardless of the strength of the accompanying application, if he/she/they do not apply widely enough and rank a sufficient number of programs.

 Another way to reduce risk is to consider applying to a backup specialty.
 This concept is analogous to the idea of “safety schools” when applying to college.
 While ending up in a backup specialty may not seem like an ideal solution, it may at least preclude the possibility of not matching.
 This strategy can be especially useful in fields like interventional radiology and dermatology that have low match rates, even for US allopathic seniors.

 How individual medical students choose to manage risk will be unique.
 For some, applying to more programs or multiple specialties on their own will be enough.
 For others, a combination of the two strategies may be necessary.
 The precise course of action should be determined by the competitiveness of the residency application.
 If you are unsure how to proceed, I would recommend sounding out your medical school’s student adviser to get a second opinion.

-Hopefully this article has been helpful in illuminating some of the most common reasons medical students do not match.
-To close, it is worth emphasizing how devastating it can be to not to match.
+Hopefully, this article has been helpful in illuminating some of the most common reasons medical students do not match.
+To close, it is worth emphasizing how devastating it can be not to match.
 Please be respectful of your unmatched colleagues and offer them your support.